Laubscher/SCANellome/README.md

 To install SCANellome on linux, simply download the executable file from https://laubscher.github.io/Anelloviruses/SCANellome .
 In the *Permisions* tab of the downloaded file check the box : *allow executing file as program*.

+Generate axecutable from source code with pyinstaller:
+> pyinstaller --onefile --hidden-import=PIL._tkinter_finder SCANellome-2.x.x.py

+ With files Dicodb.py and img.py in the same folder.

 # Usage

 To use SCANellome, first create or select a project.
 This will allow you to organize your data and analysis results in a convenient and structured manner.
 Once you have created or selected a project, you can import your FASTQ files from your computer.